ozsu/cs848-w2024/README.md

 + Weekd 11-13: Brief project presentations (see below)

++ Discussions will be over Piazza.
+Please go [here and add yourself](https://piazza.com/uwaterloo.ca/winter2024/cs848) to the class.

 ## Workload Breakdown (Tentative and might change depending on class size)
 + Presentation: 15%